wistia/wistia-open-docs/_posts/domain-restrictions.md

 Domain restrictions apply to all videos in your account.
 Here's how to set up Domain restrictions for your account:

-1. Open to the Embed Settings area of your Account Dashboard (which requires account owner privileges).
+1. Open to the Account tab in your Account Settings (which requires account owner privileges).
 2. Select the "Enabled" radio button, and enter the domains you wish to whitelist.
   Don't forget to save your updates!